-There are six basic elements for a good web design that are the simplicity, the visual balance, the proportion, the contrast, the fluidity and the harmony.
+The six basic elements of a good web design are: the simplicity, the visual balance, the proportion, the contrast, the fluidity and the harmony.

-Proportion is should be also important principle of web designing.
-The human eye tends to favour the different proportions of length and width.
+Another important principle of web designing is the proportion.
 It is more pleasing for the eye to view a rectangle in a proportion than a perfect square.
+For some reason, the human eye tends to favour the different proportions of length and width.

 The contrast is very simple to explain the public will come to a close to listen if you shout from the beginning be sure someone will pay attention if you just whisper and suddenly shout really loudly.
 Other advice would be to avoid using a single type of "treatment" for your text.
 For example: use either bold or italics but you are advised not to use both of them together.
 Another mistake is to create very dense text documents ignoring the inclusion of white spaces; it makes the readers see a gray wall.